 |Tweets by @JuanManSantos

 Santos was schooled in economics in prestigious schools in Colombia, the U.S and England.
 He began his political career in his early twenties when a friend appointed him a delegate for the National Federation of Coffee Growers in London.
 After nine years in the role, he returned to Colombia to work as Sub-Director for the family newspaper.

-After a decade in journalism, Santos was tempted back into politics in 1991 when then President Cesar Gaviria offered him the post of Foreign Trade Minister.
+After a decade in journalism, Santos was tempted back into politics in 1991 when then-President Cesar Gaviria offered him the post of trade minister.
 Two years later Gaviria appointed him ‘Designated Official to the Presidency’ – a post that was replaced by the role of Vice President after Santos’ term.

 In 1994, Santos laid the groundwork for his future presidency when he formed the Good Governance Foundation.
 Key personnel from the foundation are currently part of Santos’ cabinet while the ‘Third Way’ politics he expounded through the institute has formed the basis for his centrist governing coalition.

-Under Samper’s successor, Andres Pastrana, Santos participated in the ill-fated peace process with leftist guerrillas the FARC as a member of the International Accompaniment Commission.
+Under Samper’s successor, the Conservative Andres Pastrana, Santos participated in the ill-fated peace process with leftist guerrillas the FARC as a member of the International Accompaniment Commission.
 However, he soon resigned, complaining about a lack of coordination.
-Afterwards he became a strident critic of the government – at least until 2000 when he was appointed Minister of the Treasury and Public Credit.

 After Uribe’s re-election in 2006, the president rewarded Santos’ loyalty by appointing him to the key position of Defense Minister, where he was responsible for the military assault on leftist guerrillas under Uribe’s “Democratic Security” policy.
 The role was to prove the most controversial stage of Santos’ career but one that would ultimately help realize his presidential aspirations.